Replication and sharding are easy to confuse because they both sound like 'data scaling,' even though they remove very different limits.

 Performance Engineering

-Hot shards and migration windows directly affect p95/p99 latency.
+Hot shards and migration windows show up quickly as higher p95/p99 latency and user-visible instability.

 Shard Rebalancing and Hot-Shard Control